 Time Frame to File a Car Accident Claim in Orlando, FL

 If the car accident that injured you or injured or killed a loved one is not recent, you are going to want to keep the relevant statutes of limitations in mind.
-In most cases, Florida law states that you have up to four years from the date of the accident to file related to any damages that resulted from it.
+In most cases, Florida law states that you have up to two years from the date of the accident to file related to any damages that resulted from it.
 However, if the lawsuit is related to one or more deaths that were connected with it, the relevant statute of limitations is two years, and that clock starts when the individual dies, not when the accident occurred, relevant for those situations when someone hurt by the crash did not die during or immediately after it but did so later as a result of those injuries.

 Car Accident Negotiations With Insurance Companies